mshea/lazy_gm_tools/5e_monsters/monsters_md/illhveli-kembingur.md

 - **Multiattack:** The kembingur makes one bite attack and one tail attack.
 - **Bite:** Melee Weapon Attack: +12 to hit, reach 10 ft., one target.
 Hit: 29 (6d6 + 8) piercing damage.
 - **Tail:** Melee Weapon Attack: +12 to hit, reach 20 ft., one target.
 Hit: 26 (4d8 + 8) bludgeoning damage.
 - **Churn Water (Recharge 4-6):** The kembingur thrashes violently.
-Each creature within 20 feet of the kembingur must make a DC 17 Dexterity saving throw, taking 36 (8d8) bludgeoning damage on a failed save, or half as much damage on a successful one.

-The water within 60 feet of the kembingur becomes difficult terrain for 1 minute.
+Each creature within 20 feet of the kembingur must make a DC 17 Dexterity saving throw, taking 36 (8d8) bludgeoning damage on a failed save, or half as much damage on a successful one.<br><br>The water within 60 feet of the kembingur becomes difficult terrain for 1 minute.
 Each creature that starts its turn on the deck of a ship in this area must succeed on a DC 17 Dexterity saving throw or fall overboard.